 It’s easy to condemn offensive comments.
 It always has been.
-In a democracy that reveres freedom of speech, the best way to defeat the ideas behind the stupid and offensive comments of others has always been to point out just how stupid and offensive they are.
+In a democracy that reveres freedom of speech, the best way to defeat the ideas behind the stupid and offensive comments of others has always been to explain logically just how stupid and offensive they are.

 It’s as simple as that.